Hilary Lawson: Philosophical work

 Initially influenced by postmodernism at the outset of his career, Lawson contributed to and co-edited the collection of essays Dismantling Truth: Reality in the Post-Modern World, which explored the philosophical core of the theory.
 He also published the pamphlet After Truth - A Post Modern Manifesto, written in collaboration with Hugh Tomlinson, a translator of Deleuze.
 The influence of a postmodern approach continued in his collaborations with the American philosopher Richard Rorty, who contributed to Lawson's BBC film Science...Fiction? in which Lawson argued that "science is not powerful because it is true, but true because it is powerful" and in Lawson's subsequent film on Plato entitled The First World.
 Rorty also contributed to Lawson's collection Dismantling Truth.

 These works demonstrate Lawson’s long-standing scepticism of realism, apparent in the last decade from his exchange of articles with Timothy Williamson and debates with analytic philosophers John Searle, Simon Blackburn, and others.
 Despite accepting the basic postmodernist claims about the unrealistic nature of an objective truth, Lawson emphasises the need for “post-realism”.
 He argues that postmodernism is made incoherent by self-reference and ‘associated project of describing the relationship between language and the world.’

 Lawson’s theory of “closure” responds to his rejection of realism and postmodernism, by proposing that the world is open and complex, but that it is enclosed by defined limits such as language and meaning.
 As Patrick Dillon says, ‘Closure can be understood as the imposition of fixity on openness.
 The closing of that which is open. […] Through closure there are things’.
 The theory shifts the focus of metaphysics away from language and towards an exploration of the tension between openness and closure.
 Given Lawson’s earlier work on self-reference, an important element of the theory of “closure” is its own self-referential nature.

 The framework of closure enables Lawson to claim that he provides an account of the relationship between language and the world that does not rely on reference and which he argues overcomes the problem of how language is hooked onto the world that beset twentieth century philosophy.
 One of the consequences of the theory is that philosophical oppositions, between language and the world, fact and value, are no longer regarded as oppositions.
-Lawson proposes that science is 'driven by the search for closure’, whilst art is described as 'the pursuit of openness'.
+Lawson proposes that science is 'driven by the search for closure’, whilst art is described as 'the pursuit of openness and the avoidance of closure', arguing that the two are not in opposition to one another but rather in different relationships to openness and closure.